 - Published.
 The most recently published version and the one publicly displayed.
 Only one published version can exist.

 - In review.
 Content must be approved before it can be published.
-See Content approvals.
+For more information, see Content approvals (Beta).

 - Previously Published.
 One or more versions that were published before the latest published version.